 Keep Your Receipts

 It’s always a good idea to keep your receipts while shopping, but it’s vital when you’re back-to-school shopping.
 This way, if you find a better deal on an item later, you can usually get a price adjustment or refund.
-Many stores have policies that allow you to get a refund or exchange within a specific timeframe, so check the store’s policy before making your purchase.
+Many stores have policies that allow you to get a refund or exchange within a specific timeframe.
+So, check the store’s policy before making your purchase.

 Take Advantage Of Sales After School Starts